ibi-group/GTFS-frequency-mapping-tool/README.md

 - **trips_in_p:** Total bus trips in the specified time period
 - **headway_mins:** Scheduled-based headway.
 Minutes between each bus, on average

+## Feed Comparison
+The compare.py file allows users to compare two similar GTFS feeds processed using the above steps to identify differences in frequency.

+### inputs

+Two zipped shapefiles produced using the app.py file described above.

+### usage

+Run `python compare.py <file 1 name> <file 2 name>` from the Anaconda prompt.
+File names should **not** include the .zip extension.

+### output

+A folder called "feed_comparison" containing the loose files making up an ESRI shapefile with the feed comparison results.
+The "seg_type" attribute describes whether the segment is old, new, or the same in both feeds.
+Segments that are not the same will have null values for either the old or new attribute.